View all events

 Why on earth did that candidate run that ad?
 Can you believe that the media ran that story?
 Wait, is that a spoof or a real commercial?
 And… are those really sheep in that ad?!

 Annually, the Political Communication Interest Group puts on the Wine & Spots deliberative session.
 In honor of our theme this year, the event will serve as our Friday night special session and be open to the public!
 Please join us before heading out to dinner for a cocktail (non-alcoholic options always available), heated evaluations, and several good laughs.

-Admission to the event is $15 for the public ($20 after March 2, 2015) but is included in your 2015 Convention registration.
+Admission to the event is $20 for the public ($25 at the door) but is included in your 2015 Convention registration.
 The event includes a variety of appetizers for all attendees and a cash bar.

 Tweet of the Day